Cookie preferences

 Ice Breaker

-Each game begins with an "ice breaker," a hands-on activity that supports giggles but is actually a physical metaphor designed to "de-scholarize" that game's overarching theme.
-For example, nation building, or systems science, etc.
+Each game begins with a hands-on activity that drives giggles but is actually a physical metaphor that descholarizes the game's overarching theme.
+For example, nation building, Separation of powers, systems science, etc.

 Preparing to game

-Teacher breaks a class into 5 or 6 teams and prints enough "journals" for each student to receive their team's unique positions.
-Teacher sets up the board game surface, as per "instructions" found in the game box.
+After a class is broken into 5 or 6 teams, and the educator prints enough "journals," then players scour their team's unique positions for details.
+Meanwhile, the teacher sets up the board game surface, as per instructions found in the game box.

 Gaming

 Game ON!
-BRAVE games are structured identically: there are 3 game sessions/game.
-Students use their unique journal and player cards to "game," revealing the micro-economic forces that gave way to 3 different mini-eras that encompass the game's overall narrative.
-"Instructions" and "Storyteller" components care found inside the game box, along with game pieces and master copies for each student journal.
+BRAVE games are structured identically: 3 sessions/game.
+Teams receive player cards and begin to game, revealing the micro-economic forces that gave way to each mini-era.
+"Storyteller" components are found inside the game box, along with game pieces and master copies for each student journal.

 Debrief

-Students break from first-person POV and circle up around the board game surface, a visual aid that supports geographical sciences.
-Next, the "storyteller," connects the narratives.
-After that, students identify, separate and integrate affect and cognition.
-Last, students organize all data according to scientific principles.
-Let's be honest; let's be real.
-We can do this!
+Students break from first-person POV and circle up around the board game surface.
+Students connect the narratives, then identify, separate and integrate affect and cognition.
+Last, students as scientists organize all data sets according to scientific principles.

 Applicable challenge